 Florida has been known for decades as one of the centers of the drug trade.
-Because of its location and 8,000 miles of coastline, the Sunshine State is appealing for drug traffickers to smuggle drugs into the United States.
-This creates the perfect backdrop for more substance abuse problems than many other places.
+Because of its location and 8,000 miles of coastline, Florida is appealing for drug traffickers to smuggle drugs into the United States.
+This creates the perfect backdrop for more substance abuse problems than many other places in the United States.

 Florida has also been hit hard by the opioid addiction crisis much like the rest of the country, and the state has seen a resurgence of methamphetamine use.

-1. Beach Destinations: Florida is known for its spring break destinations where college kids come to party and let off some steam.
+Florida is known for its spring break destinations where college kids come to party and let off some steam.
 Oftentimes, this includes drug and alcohol use.
-Plus, local college kids find themselves living this lifestyle year round and many Florida colleges are known as party schools.
-Fatalities from alcohol poisoning are higher in Florida than anywhere else.
+Plus, local college kids find themselves living this lifestyle year-round and many Florida colleges are known as party schools.
+Although these factors don’t necessarily equate to inflated Florida drug trafficking statistics, fatalities from alcohol poisoning are higher in Florida than anywhere else.

-2. Drug Trafficking: This has been an ongoing challenge for Florida since the 1980s when it was the center of the cocaine boom.
+Drug trafficking in Florida has been an ongoing challenge for Florida since the 1980s when it was the center of the cocaine boom.
 Florida is the major entry point for cartels from Colombia, Venezuela and Mexico, which means the drug trade has found its way into Florida’s economy.

 Florida faces unique issues in the battle against substance abuse because of its location and the drug trade.
 This high level of addiction has created even more problems that are specific to only Florida.